Conspiracy theories about the Iranian Revolution: Claims by Mohammad Reza Pahlavi

 Mohammad Reza Pahlavi himself asserted that, "If you lift up Khomeini's beard, you will find MADE IN ENGLAND written under his chin," in the later days of his reign as monarch.
 This statement by Pahlavi was an adaptation of another saying, "If you lift a mullah's beard, you will find 'Made in Britain' stamped on his chin".

-Engdahl quotes Shah Mohammad Reza Pahlavi as blaming not the British but the Americans for his overthrow:
+Engdahl quotes Shah Mohammad Reza Pahlavi as blaming the Americans, rather than the British, for his overthrow:

 I did not know it then – perhaps I did not want to know – but it is clear to me now that the Americans wanted me out.
 Clearly this is what the human rights advocates in the State Department wanted … What was I to make of the Administration's sudden decision to call former U.S. Under Secretary of State George Ball to the White House as an adviser on Iran? … Ball was among those Americans who wanted to abandon me and ultimately my country.